NeojungianTypology/NJTI-4/Test-EN.md

 From a neuroscientific perspective Doing types should have less quantity of striatal dopamine d2 receptors compared to the Thinking types.

-12. You easily dare to take the initiative with people even though you might do a blunder
+12. You easily dare to take the initiative with people even though you might make a blunder
-21. You easily try things even though you might make an error
+21. You can easily test things even though you might make errors
 24. It's effortless for you to test your way through situations
 54. It's natural for you to try activities even though you might make mistakes
 67. You effortlessly dare to test your way with other people even though you might do something wrong